chanzuckerberg/open-science/data_sharing.md

 - Selecting metadata standards
 - Preparing data for sharing and uploading to a repository

-## Publishing data with DataDryad
+## Publishing data with Dryad

-[DataDryad](https://datadryad.org/stash) is a repository for research data.
+[Dryad](https://datadryad.org/stash) is a digital repository for research data.
-The DataDryad [submission process](https://datadryad.org/stash/submission_process)describes the steps in publishing data, including uploading data, dataset curation, and dataset publication.
+The Dryad [submission process](https://datadryad.org/stash/submission_process)describes the steps in publishing data, including uploading data, dataset curation, and dataset publication.
 The information below describes additional context useful for preparing and submitting biomedical data.